baburerdem/Api-TRACE/README.md

 First, run the Python code (Shocked Bee Detector for Electric Shock Avoidance Assay) to create shock event data and a tracking video from the experiment video, then run the R code (Learning Curve Plotter from Bee Tracker Output) to visualize the shock event data and create a tab delimited .txt file for further statistical analysis.

-** When naming videos, do not use spaces, mathematical symbols (+, -, /, *, %, etc.), or characters that do not exist in English.

 ---
 Title: Shocked Bee Detector for Electric Shock Avoidance Assay
 - Date: 07/30/2023